robbert-harms/MDT/docs/concepts.rst

 Concepts
 ########

-This section introduces the user to a few concepts that helps to get started with using the Maastricht Diffusion Toolbox.
+This chapter introduces the user to a few concepts that helps to get started with using the Maastricht Diffusion Toolbox.

 .. contents:: Table of Contents
    :local: